omgimanerd/getnews.tech/README.md

 ## Contributing
 Fork this repository and send me a pull request with any suggestions and changes.
-Use [StandardJS](https://standardjs.com/) to format your JavaScript.
+Use [ESLint](https://http://eslint.org/) to format your JavaScript using the `.eslintrc.js` file included in the repository.

 You will need to acquire an API Key from the [News API](https://newsapi.org/) and a URL Shortener API Key from